DevarshiBohra/CLICKY-Matchbox-Camera/README.md

 7. Wait for "Done uploading"
 8. Remove the GPIO 0 to GND jumper wire
 9. Press RST to restart the board normally
 The TFT should light up and show a live camera preview.
-You are done with the cable — from here everything is wireless.

 ---